 2. Biblical faith prophesies the personal agency of the Messiah, Isa.
 9:6-7

-1. Pacifism – although rare in antiquity, it was the early church's response to the Roman military society.
+1. Pacifism – although rare in antiquity, was the early church's response to the Roman military society.

 2. Just War – after the conversion of Constantine (a.d.
 313) the church began to rationalize the military support of a "Christian state" in response to successive Barbarian invasions.
 This was basically the classical Greek position.
 This position was first articulated by Ambrose and expanded and developed by Augustine.